Back to Blog

 3. Potential Cost Savings on Premiums

-Many Medicare Advantage plans have $0 premiums (though you still pay your Part B premium).
-Some plans also offer lower Medicare Advantage costs on copays and deductibles compared to Original Medicare with supplemental Medigap plans.
+Many Medicare Advantage plans still offer $0 premiums (though you still pay your Part B premium), and some plans offer lower copays and deductibles compared to Original Medicare with supplemental Medigap plans.
+However, the availability of $0 plans has decreased in 2026, so comparison shopping is more important than ever.

 4. Annual Out-of-Pocket Limit

-One major advantage of Part C is the maximum annual out-of-pocket limit, which caps your costs and offers financial protection—peace of mind not available under Original Medicare.
+One major advantage of Part C is the maximum annual out-of-pocket limit, which caps your costs and provides financial protection — a safeguard not available under Original Medicare.

 Cons of Medicare Advantage Plans